 2. Our teams are not all-star teams; they are simply a compilation of our own players whose goal is to develop as a unit in the offseason;

 3. We do not have "make money" as a goal of our program; we hope to recover the costs of program operation only while developing players whose commitment to our SHHS program is a priority.

 Our off-season schedule

-Our offseason begins on the day after our last spring HS game is played and lasts until the official first practice date in March each year.
+Our off-season begins shortly after our last spring HS game is played and lasts until the official first practice date in March each year.
 Our typical off season includes:

-1. A weekly summer practice dedicated to individual instruction and technique development (by position);
+1. A weekly summer practice session dedicated to individual instruction and technique development (by position);

-2. A summer event schedule for high school age players (our typical schedule will include 3 summer tournaments, as well as "team camp" experience);
+2. A summer event schedule for high school age players (our typical schedule will include 2-3 summer tournaments);

-4. A fall tournament schedule that will include 2-3 tournaments (including our annual SHHS Fall Fest in November each year; this is the major fund raising event for the HS boosters group);
+4. o A fall tournament schedule that will include 2-3 tournaments (including our annual SHHS Fall Fest in November each year; this is the major fundraising event for the HS booster group);

-5. An indoor, weekly winter practice session that also focuses heavily on team concepts that we expect to implement fully in the spring (this session will be a weeknight, from mid-December through mid-February, and is subject to availability of indoor space);
+5. An indoor, weekly winter practice session that focuses heavily on team concepts that we expect to implement fully in the spring (this session will be a weeknight, from early January through February, and is subject to availability of indoor space).

 The college recruiting season